ctsrc/cl/README.md

 You will probably want to buy it used.
 That's what I did.
 I mean, it's a good book, but I don't think almost any book should cost you >$100 USD in 2021-dollars.
+Somewhere between $15 and $45 is a fair price in 2021-dollars for most good books.

 Buying it used from Amazon you can get it at a decent price.
 Buying it new from Amazon will cost you over $100 at the moment.
 So yeah, buy it used somewhere.
 Either at Amazon or someplace else.